-1. Recognize that No Single Definition of Equity May be Satisfactory
+1. Define Populations While Recognizing that No Single Definition May be Satisfactory

 Many definitions of equity exist, and no single definition can perfectly capture the expectations and goals of all communities and populations.
 The EJTF developed a recommended statewide definition for environmental justice, building on the U.S. Environmental Protection Agency's definition by adding outcomes for Washington.13 This definition provides a starting point to identify and address current injustices and to inform future decisions and actions: